Skip to main content

 Monitoring

 We have a Technical 2nd Line dashboard showing a high level overview of the state of the GOV.UK environments.
 You can also install our Chrome extension if you want a permanently visible overview.
-You will need to be connected to the GDS VPN if accessing from home.

 Grafana

-We use Grafana dashboards to monitor the health of our applications and service across our environments (Integration, Staging, Production.
+We use Grafana dashboards to monitor the health of our applications and service across our environments (Integration, Staging, Production).
 Some useful dashboards include:

 • Second line, which includes data from our Origin health and Edge health dashboards